njz3/vJoyIOFeederWithFFB/README.md

 the best torque control capability: Scud Race, Daytona 2, Sega Rally 2, E.C.A, Dirt Devils, Nascar, F355 Challenge, ...
-- almost all Sega Naomi, Lingbergh, Ringedge/wide up to the latest PC based servoboard using FFB converter : Initial D series, Outrun 2 series, ...
+- almost all Sega Naomi, Lingbergh, Ringedge/wide up to the latest PC based servoboard using FFB controller : Initial D series, Outrun 2 series, ...
-- almost all Happ or DC-motor based cabinets (Midway, new Sega cabinets) using PWM2HAPP motor control board: Grid, Sega Rally 3, Cruis'n series
+- almost all Happ or DC-motor based cabinets (Midway, new Sega cabinets) using either an L6204 or a PWM2HAPP motor control board: Grid, Sega Rally 3, Cruis'n series

 In most cases, FFB effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).